ESSENTIALS OF DIAGNOSIS

 .
 (Classic definition of congenital cholesteatoma.)

 The pathogenesis of primary acquired cholesteatoma remains unclear.
 Factors that appear to be associated with formation of cholesteatoma retractions of the TM include history of poor eustachian tube function and chronic inflammation of the middle ear, as in chronic otitis media or recurrent acute otitis media.
 In theory, chronic negative middle ear pressure and/or other poorly understood factors lead to retractions of the structurally weakest area of the TM, the pars flaccida.
 Once the retractions form, the normal migratory pattern of the squamous epithelium is disrupted, resulting in the accumulation of keratin debris in the cholesteatoma sac.
-Chronic infection and inflammation ensue, leading to biochemical changes in the local environment that foster the further growth and migration of the squamous epithelium and increased osteoclastic activity, resulting in bone resorption. ...
+Chronic infection and inflammation ensue, leading to biochemical changes in the local environment that foster the further growth and migration of the squamous epithelium and increased osteoclastic activity, resulting ...